RicardsGraudins/Professional-Practice-in-I.T-2017-Project/README.md

 9. Score, Enemy Shoot & Collision Detection: Score implemented, enemies can shoot and collision detected when they hit the player.
 10. Menus, Boss Fight, Endless Waves & Power Ups: Implemented main menu and death menu, a boss fight, endless waves and a score power up.
 11. Added Audio and Sprites: Added music, sound effects and sprites to every object.
+12. Documentation: Added documentation for commits 9-11.
+13. High Scores and Template Update: MongoDB now stores score and templates have been modified.
+14. Documentation: Added documentation for commit 13.

 ##### How to run:
 1. Have python, flask, flask-pymongo and bcrypt installed.
 2. CD to the project and either python runme.py or py runme.py depending on your version of python.

+##### Hosted on AWS:
+The game is currently hosted on an AWS EC2 Server at the following address http://52.26.150.224:5000/.
+Keep in mind that it is not the fastest server and takes a while to load and when it does load it may take some time to load in music, sprites etc. Steps taken to host on AWS:
+1. Follow the AWS [guidelines](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) to create and connect to the server.
+2. Make the server accessable remotely by enabling port 80 HTTP and port 443 HTTPS on the AWS website.
+3. Make sure all outbound traffic is set to 0.0.0.0/0 on the AWS website.
+4. Inside the AWS instance access windows firewall and enable ports 80 and 443.
+5. Install a version of python e.g. [Python 3.5.2](https://www.python.org/downloads/release/python-352/) and add to path.
+6. Inside the console type:
+> pip install flask
+> pip install flask-pymongo
+> pip install bcypt
+7. Modify runme.py to run it on port 5000
+> app.run(host='0.0.0.0', debug=True, port=5000)
+8. Open port 5000 on the AWS website.
+9. Open port 5000 inbound and outbound on the instance.
+10. Using console CD to the project directory and run the application by typing
+> python runme.py

 #### Project Tasklist
 - [x] Host locally on Flask